Château La Tour Blanche Sauternes 2013 - 1er Cru Classé

 Rated estate (2025 guide) Mentioned (Successful wine)

-Behind a striking straw color with green highlights, the delicate, airy bouquet reveals fresh nuances of white fruit (white peach, pear), citrus, and stewed apricot.
-This exuberant and complex fruitiness, still marked by candied pear and apricot, blossoms with intensity and elegance on the palate, which is full-bodied and remarkably balanced, invigorated by a long, fresh finish.
-All the harmony and distinction of the great Sauternes wines.
+Behind a striking straw-yellow color with green highlights, the delicate, airy bouquet unfolds with fresh notes of white fruit (white peach, pear), citrus, and stewed apricot.
+This exuberant and complex fruitiness, consistently marked by candied pear and apricot, unfolds with intensity and elegance on a full-bodied and remarkably balanced palate, invigorated by a long, fresh finish.
+All the harmony and distinction of the great Sauternes.

 About the estate:

-One might think that the name of the wine comes from the white tower (actually a former dovecote) on the estate.
-In fact, it derives from the name of a former owner, Monsieur de Latourblanche, treasurer general to Louis XVI.
-Bequeathed to the state in 1909 by the patron Daniel Iffla, known as Osiris, this classified growth is also a wine-growing school, where future professionals find a beautiful learning environment (42 hectares of vines) to learn the subtleties of Botrytis cinerea.
-Philippe Pelicano is in charge of the cellar.
+One might think that the name of the vineyard comes from the white tower (actually a former dovecote) located on the estate.
+In reality, it derives from the name of a former owner, Monsieur de Latourblanche, who served as treasurer-general to Louis XVI.
+Bequeathed to the state in 1909 by the patron Daniel Iffla, known as Osiris, this classified growth is also a viticultural high school, where future professionals find an excellent learning environment (42 hectares of vineyards) to master the intricacies of Botrytis cinerea.
+At the helm of the winery is Philippe Pelicano.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France